hexinpeter/AnonymousSMS/README.md

 # README

 This is a Rails app allowing people to schedule an anoymous SMS to be sent to any Australian phone number, and to check the replies too.
-This makes the use of [Telstra SMS API](https://dev.telstra.com/sms-quick-start).
+It uses the [Telstra SMS API](https://dev.telstra.com/sms-quick-start).

 Checkout the website at [meetingsaviour.herokuapp.com](https://meetingsaviour.herokuapp.com)